ovotech/cypress-tourist/README.md

 - Ensure you've stubbed out [dynamic data and fetches] and [times and dates].
 - Items such as [Sticky headers will need to be hidden or fixed] when capturing screenshots.
+- Ensure [Cypress trashes the challenger folder before it runs] - thanks [@shukii](https://github.com/shukii)

+    If this is an issue you can remove the challenger directory after the visual regression run

+    ```json
+    {
+        "scripts": {
+            "test-visual-regression": "cypress-tourist && rimraf cypress/screenshots/challenger"
+        }
+    }
+    ```

 ---